 You might think that only old, clapped-out vehicles end up at a scrapyard, but that’s not always the case.

-The guys here at Scrap Car Comparison couldn’t believe the gems in this scrapyard.
-From cars completely destroyed in crashes to cars that were simply abandoned or confiscated, you’ll find some pretty impressive wheels here that will make your jaw drop.
+The team here at Scrap Car Comparison couldn’t believe the gems in this scrapyard.
+From cars completely destroyed in crashes to cars that were simply abandoned or confiscated – you’ll find some pretty impressive wheels here that will make your jaw drop.

-From Ferraris to Lamborghinis, Rolls-Royces to Mercedes, all of these supercars have been left to seize up.
+From Ferrari to Lamborghini, Rolls-Royce to Mercedes, all of these supercars have been left to seize up.

 Roughly 2,000-3,000 cars are abandoned in Dubai every year, supercars included.
 But why would anyone abandon a luxury car?

 Well, it’s believed that most of the supercars in the scrapyard belonged to wealthy business people who either couldn’t keep up with their payments and had their cars confiscated, or had to abandon their supercars to leave the country for some reason.

 Back in 2012, a financial crash in Dubai meant that many people found themselves in newfound hardship.
 As the United Arab Emirates observes the Sharia Law, which has no protection against bankruptcy, anyone who fails to repay their mortgage, debts, loans and car payments, could face imprisonment.

 Could this be why there are so many scrap supercars in Dubai?
 Whatever the reason, it’s certainly something to see so many supercars starting a new life on the dust heap!